Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/07/universal-tasks-in-visual-studio-code.md

 categories:
     - 'Visual Studio'
 tags:
-    - less
+    - LESS
-    - php
+    - PHP
-    - vscode
+    - VSCode
 ---

 This is a little trick that allows you to do pretty much whatever you like in a Visual Studio Code task.
 If you can put it in a batch file, you can do with VSCode.